-Omaha is home to the University of Nebraska Medical Center and The Nebraska Medical Center and is far from the hectic pace of most major cities.
+Omaha is home to the University of Nebraska Medical Center and Nebraska Medicine and is far from the hectic pace of most major cities.
 Nearly one million residents live within a 50-mile radius of Omaha.
 Despite the city’s vibrant growth, residents enjoy a low-stress, small-town atmosphere.
 Visitors notice the friendly smiles and soon feel right at home.
 Omaha residents are proud of their city’s reputation for superb health care, agriculture, telemarketing and high-tech businesses, excellent restaurants, a world-famous zoo, a nationally known art museum, a thriving arts community, and the affordable quality of life.
 Residents enjoy watching college and professional sports teams and participating in a range of recreational activities in the city and across the state.

 Located on the west bank of the Missouri River in the U.S. “heartland” Omaha welcomes visitors from all over the world as they arrive at the city’s international airport, located only minutes from the medical center and comfortable accommodations.
 What you can expect from Omaha is typical of the Midwest quality of life.
 You’ll find easy access to the arts and cultural events, a low crime rate, solid public school system, and residents who are diverse, educated, and very down to earth.
 This combination has resulted in numerous accolades for the city.